jeltechnologies/sheetmusic/README.md

 Then web service responds in JSON
 ![geoservice-rest](https://github.com/jeltechnologies/geoservices/assets/153366704/3ae5b373-c117-4831-9b8b-911c72258397)
-Change the URL to where the web service is deployed, for example http://localhost:8080/geoservices It is of course also possible to simply call the web service directly.
+Change the URL to where the web service is deployed, for example `http://localhost:8080/geoservices`.

+It is of course also possible to simply call the web service directly.
 Use the method `GET` with following parameters for the web service:
 - `latitude` for the latutide and `longitude` for longitude or
 - `latlon` for a comma seperated latitude and longitude

+The project geoservice-datamodel contains Java classes for this service.
+This may come handy for Java clients of the web service.

 # Installation and configuration
 To run thw web service you will need: